The Ergohacks Verdict

 Mobility requirement to access shower block at the top of a set of stairs.

 The review is based on a one night stay at Manor Farm in May 2016.
-Click to read more about our eco icons, access icons and feature icons used in this review.
-This article was first published on 16 June 2016.
+This article was first published on 16 June 2016 and last updated on 13 July 2017.